shazChaudhry/Riversafe_tech_test/README.md

 - install docker on a vagrant guest machine
 - build & run an alpine based docker container

-In this scenario, the entire solution would be much simpler and would require significantly less effort by removing Ansible from the solution architecture:
+In this scenario, the entire solution could be much simpler and would require significantly less effort by removing Ansible from the solution architecture:
 - The [docker provisioner](https://www.vagrantup.com/docs/provisioning/docker.html) can automatically install Docker, pull Docker containers, and configure certain containers to run on boot
 - See this alternative [vagrant configuration](./Vagrantfile_docker) that you could run as follows without having to use Ansible:
   - `clear && vagrant destroy --force && VAGRANT_VAGRANTFILE=Vagrantfile_docker vagrant up --color`
+  - This alternative vagrantfile demonstrates that the same result as above can be achieved with ease and significantly reduced complexity and effort
+- The web URL serving out the “Hello World” should still be accessible at [http://techtest](http://techtest)

 Also, is vagrant really needed if docker can be run natively on a machine?